 $zipcode = intval( $_POST['zipcode'] );

-Now, lets develop your first WordPress plugin.
-As an example, I am going to create sample plugin which will be used to add custom text (it could be simple paragraph or heading etc.) anywhere in website.
+Now, let’s develop your first WordPress plugin.
+As an example, I am going to create a sample plugin that will be used to add custom text (it could be a simple paragraph or heading, etc.) anywhere on the website.
 You can download this small sample plugin using the link at the bottom of the article.

-1) Create plugin directory in /wp-content/plugins and name it to WordPress-Custom-Text-Shortcode.
+1) Create a plugin directory in /wp-content/plugins and name it WordPress-Custom-Text-Shortcode.

 <?php